-The Office of International Students and Scholar Services (OISS) provides a wide range of services to over 400 international students and scholars studying and pursuing research at all four of Yeshiva University's campuses.
-We provide support for all issues related to student visas and immigration, to help students achieve their educational goals.
-The OISS prepares immigration documents to enter the U.S. and apply for work permission; helps students maintain their legal status through guidance and interpretation of immigration regulations; and supports all types of cultural adjustment concerns.
-Contact information: Wilf Campus: 646-592-4203; Beren Campus: 646-592-4125; Jennifer Golden, Director, OISS at oiss@yu.edu.
+The Office of International Services (OIS) supports international students and visiting professors and research scholars on all four Yeshiva University campuses.
+We provide immigration guidance and support, and information on a wide range of topics to help students realize their educational and professional goals.
+The OIS prepares immigration documents for students to enter the U.S. and apply for work permission; helps students maintain their legal status through guidance and interpretation of immigration regulations; and supports all types of cultural adjustment concerns.
+Please visit our website to explore the wide range of resources provided.